teo-tsirpanis/Farkle/designs/7.0/tokenizer-api.md

     // Already defined at parser-api.md:
     // public CharParser<T> WithTokenizer(Tokenizer<T> tokenizer);

-    public CharParser<T> WithTokenizer(
+    public CharParser<T> WithTokenizerChain(params ChainedTokenizerComponent<T>[] components);
-        Func<IGrammarProvider, Tokenizer<T>> tokenizerFactory);

-    public CharParser<T> WithTokenizer(ChainedTokenizerBuilder<T> builder);
+    public CharParser<T> WithTokenizerChain(ReadOnlySpan<ChainedTokenizerComponent<T>> components);
 }
 ```

-Besides simple tokenizer objects, the tokenizer of a `CharParser` can be changed by providing a _tokenizer factory_ or a _chained tokenizer builder_.
+Besides simple tokenizer objects, the tokenizer of a `CharParser` can be changed by providing a sequence of _chained tokenizer components_.
+A chained tokenizer component can be either a tokenizer object, a _tokenizer factory_, or the _default tokenizer_, which maps to the existing tokenizer of the parser.
 A tokenizer factory is a delegate that accepts a `IGrammarProvider` and returns a tokenizer.
-We use `IGrammarProvider` instead of just `Grammar` to allow in the future looking up the special names without depending on the entire grammar API.
+We use `IGrammarProvider` instead of just `Grammar` to allow in the future a small subset of operations like looking up the special names without depending on the entire grammars API.
+The default tokenizer maps to the existing tokenizer of the parser.

-A chained tokenizer builder builds a chain of tokenizers from the start to the end and can be either passed to a `CharParser` or used standalone.
-Each component of a chained tokenizer builder can be a tokenizer, a tokenizer factory or another chained tokenizer builder.
-The `Default` property of `ChainedTokenizerBuilder` is a builder that starts with the existing tokenizer of a `CharParser` as its only component.
-The `AppendDefault` method appends that default tokenizer to the chain. `Build` creates a wrapper object that runs the tokenizers in sequence as described below.
+A sequence of chained tokenizer components can be either used to directly change the tokenizer of a `CharParser` with the `WithTokenizerChain` method, or create a standalone tokenizer with the `Tokenizer.CreateChain` method.

 ### Suspending tokenizers